 Connect to PostgreSQL

-A postgres user gets created automatically post-installation, which has superadmin access to the DB instance.
+postgres user gets created post-installation automatically and has super-admin access to the DB instance.
 To establish a connection with the newly set-up database, switch to this account as:

 sudo su - postgres